Groups and group assignments in Canvas

 Create a group assignment from a regular assignment

 A group assignment is created in the same way as a regular assignment, where you in the assignment options under the heading "Group assignment" check the box for "This is a group assignment".

-When you create a group assignment, you have the opportunity to choose whether you want to assess the students individually or as a group, but regardless of chosen option it is then enough for one of the students from the group to submit the work.
-The difference between assessing students as a group and individually is that if you assess them as a group, everyone gets the same grade, but if you assess them individually, you can give different group members different grades on the same assignment.
+When you create a group assignment, you have the opportunity to choose whether you want to assess the students individually or as a group.
+Regardless of the chosen option it is enough for one of the students from the group to submit the work.
+The difference between assessing students as a group and individually is that if you assess them as a group, everyone gets the same grade.
+If you assess them individually, you can give different group members different grades on the same assignment.